rafael2k/ppkb-layouts/README.md

 ![Keyboard layout Mirrored](img/pp-usrspc-mirrored.svg)

 This layout provides mirrored modifier keys, meaning that both left and right versions of Shift, Control, Fn and Alt exist.
 This is very useful for thumb-only handheld typing as it allows you to e.g. press RightShift with your right thumb and Q with your left thumb to type a capital Q instead of having to press both LeftShift and Q on the left side, which would require partially letting go of the device with either hand, unless your thumbs are twice as long as mine.
 It also expands key definitions by F11 F12, PageUp/Down and international symbols.

+Since the right versions of Fn, Ctrl and Shift also double as the movement keys ◄ ▼ ► if left Fn is held, it’s not possible to combine left Fn and right Ctrl or Shift.
+For example, combining left Fn and right Shift to access the fourth layer does not work since LFN+RShift results in ►.
+Use RFN+LShift (thumb-only-friendly) or LFn+LShift or RFn+RShift instead.
+If you want right modifier keys that are dedicated and work in any combination, consider using [Mirrored-WASD](#mirrored-wasd) instead which moves the navigation keys to the WASD area.

 #### Installation Requirements